All heart attacks can cause serious havoc, but some can be more deadly than others.

 How's your heart health?

 Take the online heart health risk assessment, which analyzes cardiovascular risk factors, such as blood pressure, cigarette smoking, diabetes and body mass index.
 Then, tag five friends on social media using #NHHealthyHearts to spread the word.
-Once you accept the challenge, look for helpful wellness tips, recipe ideas and stress management reminders sent to your inbox to manage your heart health.
+Once you accept the challenge, you'll receive wellness tips, recipe ideas and stress management reminders.